How To Enable PIP On Samsung Smart TV

 Here is how you can easily disable PIP on your Samsung TV:

-4. Scroll down to select PIP.
+4. Scroll down and select PIP from the list.

-5. Select PIP to turn off PIP.
+5. Select PIP to turn off the feature.

 Troubleshooting Samsung TV Picture-in-Picture (PIP)